-[^] NMFS' final rule described a "core habitat area" for Rice's whales (formerly known as GOM Bryde's whales)3 located in the northeastern GOM in waters between 100 to 400 m depth along the continental shelf break (Rosel et al., 2016).
+NMFS' final rule described a "core habitat area" for Rice's whales (formerly known as GOM Bryde's whales) 3 located in the northeastern GOM in waters between 100-400 m depth along the continental shelf break (Rosel et al., 2016).
 However, whaling records suggest that Rice's whales historically had a broader distribution within similar habitat parameters throughout the GOM (Reeves et al., 2011; Rosel and Wilcox, 2014).
 In addition, habitatbased density modeling identified similar habitat (i.e., approximately 100-400 m water depths along the continental shelf break) as being potential Rice's whale habitat (Roberts et al., 2016), although the core habitat area contained approximately 92 percent of the predicted abundance of Rice's whales.
-See discussion provided at, e.g., 83 FR 29228, 83 FR 29280 (June 22, 2018); 86 FR 5418 (January 19, 2021)
+See discussion provided at, e.g., 83 FR 29228, 83 FR 29280 (June 22, 2018); 86 FR 5418 (January 19,

 Although Rice's whales may occur outside of the core habitat area, we expect that any such occurrence would be limited to the narrow band of suitable habitat described above (i.e., 100-400 m) and that, based on the few available records, these occurrences would be rare.
-Chevron's planned activities will occur in water depths of approximately 1,000-2,000 m in the central GOM.
+LLOG's planned activities will occur in water depths of approximately 1,888 to 1,966 m in the central GOM.
 Thus, NMFS does not expect there to be the reasonable potential for take of Rice's whale in association with this survey and, accordingly, does not authorize take of Rice's whale through the LOA.

 Killer whales are the most rarely encountered species in the GOM, typically in deep waters of the central GOM (Roberts et al., 2015; Maze-Foley and Mullin, 2006).
 As discussed in the final rule, the density models produced by Roberts et al. (2016) provide the best available scientific information regarding predicted density patterns of cetaceans in the U.S. GOM.
 The predictions represent the output of models derived from multi-year observations and associated environmental parameters that incorporate corrections for detection bias.
 However, in the case of killer whales, the model is informed by few data, as indicated by the coefficient of variation associated with the abundance predicted by the model (0.41, the second-highest of any GOM species model; Roberts et al., 2016).
-The model's authors noted the expected non-uniform distribution of this rarelyencountered species (as discussed above) and expressed that, due to the
+The model's authors noted the expected non-uniform distribution of this rarelyencountered species (as discussed above) and expressed that, due to the limited data available to inform the model, it "should be viewed cautiously" (Roberts et al., 2015).